 Recruiting can be unpredictable, with even the most seasoned recruiting professionals experiencing peaks and valleys trying to hire top talent.
-And when it comes to the scarcity of tech talent, it can be a real challenge to build and maintain a robust pipeline of great candidates.
+And when it comes to the scarcity of tech talent, it can be a real challenge to build and maintain a robust recruiting pipeline of great candidates.
 Here are some of the most common challenges recruiters face:Tech Recruiters and Candidates Alike Feel the Competition

 Candidates that are in highest demand receive at least one communication a day for a new job (usually many more!), and recruiters – in an effort to source quickly – can get stuck in the rut of sending out dozens of messages a day to prospective candidates with copy-and-paste messages that feel spammy.
 This pattern does no one any good, and can actually harm your company brand.

 By focusing too much on empirical skills, recruiters can easily miss the big picture.
 What is the progression of each candidate through his or her career, and what are they looking for now?
 How do your candidates’ values compare to your company’s values and culture?
 If recruiters only focus on keywords on a resume, it’s likely they’ll pass up some great candidates.Conversions Can Fall Short and Hurt Recruiting Pipeline Success

 A pipeline is only as good as the quality of the candidates in it, and the best measure recruiters can rely on is how many actually convert into a new hire.
 The more consistent your conversion rates, the easier it is to predict your hires and meet your goals.
 But when conversions fall short of expectations, a common reaction is to scramble instead of identifying and targeting the area that needs to be improved.Compensation Conversations Require Confidence

 Many recruiters also find it hard to discuss and negotiate salaries properly.
 Leaving any mention of salary expectations to the end of the recruiting process is risky.
 Often a lack of visibility into real hiring data contributes to a lengthy, adversarial and unpredictable closing game.
 Candidates look to recruiters for honesty and transparency around this very important aspect of a job offer.How to Build a High-performance Recruiting Pipeline

 So how do recruiters overcome these challenges and become masters of the pipeline?
-The solution can be broken down into a few tangible categories, with a focus on making your pipeline more predictable to ensure better results.
+The solution can be broken down into a few tangible categories, with a focus on making your recruiting pipeline more predictable to ensure better results.

 When you access candidates who are interested in finding a new job now, you’re able to get off to a fast start with people who likely have the same level of urgency as you.
 You’ll generate higher connect rates with the right candidates, see exactly what they’re looking for and the status of their searches.
 This kind of precision increases sourcing speed, lowers your time to fill, and helps you predict your pipeline better.

-With each of these efforts in a few tangible categories, you’ll be able to focus on making your pipeline more predictable and ensure better results.Need a sourcing and hiring solution?
+With each of these efforts in a few tangible categories, you’ll be able to focus on making your recruiting pipeline more predictable and ensure better results.Need a sourcing and hiring solution?
 Need to make progress with DEI goals?
 Get a customized demo for your specific business needs.